-Interest income represents bank interest earned on cash and investments in marketable securities held throughout the period.
-The relative decrease in the first half of 2016 interest relative to the amount earned in the same period in 2015 is due to the lower average cash balances held in interest bearing deposits.
+Interest income represents bank interest earned on cash and investments held in interest bearing funds.
+The decrease in interest income reported in the six months ended June 30, 2016 relative to the amount reported in 2015 is due to a lower level of interest bearing funds held in 2016.